top of page

 RAM Memory

-8GB - Standard use, can open a few applications at once.
-Todays base amount of ram.
+• 8GB - Old Standard use, can open a few applications at once.

-16GB - Good for most users based on number of applications opened at once and for use with applications with higher memory requirements.
+• 16GB - Standard as of 2024 - Good for most users based on number of applications opened at once and for use with applications with higher memory requirements.
 Better for applications such as iPhoto, iMovie, etc. Makes your Mac run more smoothly.

-32GB to 40GB - Better for users that open multiple applications at once and for applications with higher memory requirements.
+• 32GB to 48GB - Better for users that open multiple applications at once and for applications with higher memory requirements.
 If you are working with graphic applications, such as Adobe, or a number of applications at once, you will want at least 32GB of ram.

 What does this all mean?